Name: Richard Bowen

 Doctorate: Ph.D.
 Columbia University in the City of New York

 I also teach Research Methods in Psychology (Psychology 306), a critical thinking-grounded requirement for Psychology majors.
-This small class (maximum of 18 students) is composed of Psychology majors and minors.
-I teach this course in an interactive fashion with high student engagement.
+This small class (18 students) is composed of Psychology majors and minors.
+I teach this course in an interactive fashion to promote student engagement.
 More than a third of the requirements involve individual class presentations to peers and myself.
 The presentations are “Design Critiques,” imagined research scenarios that have serious ethical or technical flaws (followed by class discussion to identify and correct the flaws) and a research proposal (subject to revision based on class discussion).
 My students appreciate and learn from these exercises in critical thinking and skepticism regarding science and life.

 Bowen, R. W., Wingo, J.M. and Heath, L. A new analysis of the remarkable consistency of multiple-choice test performance in Introductory Psychology.
 Presented at the meeting of the Association for Psychological Science, Washington, DC, May, 2011

 Bowen, R. W. and Udo, Maria.
 High consistency and low trajectory of multiple-choice test performance in Introductory Psychology and Introductory Physics.
 Presented at the National Institute for the Teaching of Psychology, St. Pete Beach, FL, January, 2012

 Bowen, R. W. and Wingo, J.M.
 (2012) Predicting success from early testing in Introductory Psychology: High consistency and low trajectory of multiple-choice test performance, North American Journal of Psychology 14, 3, 419-434.

 Bowen, R. W., Pola, J. and Matin, L. Visual persistence: Effects of flash luminance, duration and energy.
 Vision Research 14, 295-303, 1974